iago-silvestre/search-rescue-px4/README.md

 # **Jason BDI Agents for UAV Control in PX4 SITL Search and Rescue Simulation**
+Examples of Embedded-MAS at /Agents

+Example of Gustavo Old Code at /src/Gustavo, more details at https://github.com/Rezenders/active-perception-experiments
 ## **Introduction**
-Examples of Embedded-MAS at Agents

-Example of Gustavo Old Code at src/Gustavo, more details at https://github.com/Rezenders/active-perception-experiments

 This project demonstrates the use of **Jason BDI (Belief-Desire-Intention) agents** to control **Unmanned Aerial Vehicles (UAVs)** in a **PX4 SITL (Software In The Loop)** search and rescue simulation.
 The goal is to showcase the application of **BDI cognitive architectures** in autonomous UAV systems, focusing on their ability to plan and execute search and rescue missions in simulated environments.